top of page

 In Bartlett They Give as Good as They Get

-Had a grand time in Bartlett at the ibrary which is conveniently right next to the school.
+Had a grand time in Bartlett at the library which is conveniently right next to the school.
 Somebody was thinking ahead!
 I know it’s a good session when I get nearly as many stories as I give.
 Here are a couple cockahs about yankee traders.

 I’m reminded of the ancient storyteller credo: I can’t vouch for the details of these stories but I know they’re true.